pacslab/DockerMV/README.md

     sudo apt install docker-ce
     ```

-3) Download this project and put in you GO home directory, e.g., go/src/github/ directory.
+3) Clone this project and put in you $HOME directory.

-4) Move to docker/cli directory and run the following command to build the project.
+4) Move to $HOME/go/src/github.com/docker/cli directory and run the following command to build the project.
 ```
 make binary
 ```